Archive for December, 2009

 Assessments of mitigation strategies in four domains—household energy, transport, food and agriculture, and electricity generation—suggest an important message: that actions to reduce greenhouse-gas emissions often, although not always, entail net benefits for health.
 In some cases, the potential benefits seem to be substantial.
 This evidence provides an additional and immediate rationale for reductions in greenhouse-gas […]

-What Just Happened?: The meaning of McGinn’s win
+Posted on December 3rd, 2009 in uncategorized with Comments Off on What Just Happened?: The meaning of McGinn’s win

-There is a story being told (see Grant Cogswell’s piece in The Stranger, “Late Returns”) today about what Michael McGinn’s big win means.
+There is a story being told (see Grant Cogswell’s piece in The Stranger, “Late Returnsâ€) today about what Michael McGinn’s big win means.
 It goes like this: McGinn raised an army of volunteers, called them into service to reverse the defeat of the Monorail, slap passive aggressive Seattle in the face and crush the Establishment. […]

 The reason for my lack of posts over the past five days has now been revealed: Clearly I subconsciously intuited that today would bring the pinnacle of my blogging career, the sweet payoff for two years of sleep deprivation and bad posture hunched over a laptop.
 Yes, today my blog was mentioned by the Uptight […]